RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 In your reference list:

 - Put the lecturer's family name and initial for lecture notes, PowerPoint slides and course handouts.
-Put 'RMIT Creds' for micro-credentials from RMIT.
+Put **RMIT Creds** for micro-credentials from RMIT.

 - Enclose the title of the course material in single inverted commas (quotation marks).
 Do not italicise the title of the course material.

-- Include the type of course material in square brackets, e.g. \[course handout\], \[PowerPoint slides\], \[lecture notes\], \[micro-credential\].
+- After the title, provide the type of course material in square brackets, e.g. \[course handout\], \[PowerPoint slides\], \[lecture notes\], \[micro-credential\].
 Within the same square brackets, also include the course code or course name after the type of course material if applicable, e.g. MANG4321.

 - The location is the city of the University.
 Add only if it is not inferred by the University name.

 ##### Rule

-> Lecturer's family name Initial or RMIT Creds (Year) 'Title of course material' \[type of course material\], Name of University, Location (if not inferred by university name).
+> Lecturer's family name Initial OR RMIT Creds \[if RMIT micro-credential\] (Year) 'Title of course material' \[type of course material\], Name of University, Location \[if not inferred by university name\].

 ##### Examples